 Josh Grossenbacher, Mossy Oak ProStaffer, world champion turkey caller and maker of diaphragm calls for Zink Calls, provides turkey calling tips, tricks and techniques for turkey hunting.
 Whether you are hunting Easterns, Osceolas, Rio Grandes or Merriam’s, Grossenbacher offers techniques on calling each subspecies of turkey.
 Not only that, you must take care of those turkey calls.
 He gives advice on conditioning and maintaining these important turkey hunting tools.
+Each year, there are a variety of new calls available for turkey hunters, so take advantage of these news calls that seem to get more realistic year after year.

 Beginner’s Guide to How to Use a Mouth Call for Turkey Hunting